River Shannon: Sionnann

 According to Irish mythology, the river was named after a woman (in many sources a member of the Tuatha de Danaan) named Sionann (older spelling forms: Sínann or Sínand), the granddaughter of Manannán mac Lir.
-She went to Connla's Well to find wisdom, despite having being warned not to approach it.
+She went to Connla's Well to find wisdom, despite having been warned not to approach it.
 In some sources she, like Fionn mac Cumhaill, caught and ate the Salmon of Wisdom who swam there, becoming the wisest being on Earth, in others, she merely drank from the well.
 At any rate, the waters of the well are said to have burst forth, drowning Sionann, and carrying her out to sea.
 Notably, a similar tale is told of Boann and the River Boyne.
 It is said that Sionann thus became the goddess of the river.
 Patricia Monaghan notes that "The drowning of a goddess in a river is common in Irish mythology and typically represents the dissolving of her divine power into the water, which then gives life to the land".

 A small myth about Sionann tells that the legendary hunter-warrior Fionn mac Cumhaill was attacked by a number of other warriors at Ballyleague, near north Lough Ree.
 It is said that when Fionn was near to defeat, Sionnan rescued him, and he arrived with the Stone of Sionann, threw the stone, and the warriors were immediately killed.
 It further says that Fionn was afraid of the power of the stone and threw it into the river, where it remains at a low ford, and that if a woman named Be Thuinne finds it, then the world's end is near.